RarelyCharlie/rarelycharlie.github.io/_howto/smileymenu.md

 1. First install [Tampermonkey](http://tampermonkey.net/) in your web browser.

-   If your web browser is not compatible with Tampermonkey, then you cannot proceed with the next step (but you might be able to use the method for Apple iOS instead).
+   If your web browser is not compatible with Tampermonkey, then you cannot proceed with the next step.

 2. Next, install the [7 Cups - Chat smiley menu](https://greasyfork.org/en/scripts/396512-7-cups-chat-smiley-menu) script.